pycontribs/pyrax/docs/pyrax_doc.md

 ## Prerequisites
 You will need Python 2.7 or later to run pyrax.
-As of this writing pyrax has not been extensively tested with earlier versions of Python, nor has it been tested with Python 3.x, but such testing is planned for the near future.
-If you run pyrax with any of these versions and encounter a problem, please report it on [https://github.com/rackspace/pyrax/issues](https://github.com/rackspace/pyrax/issues).
+As of this writing, pyrax has been tested with Python 2.6 and seems to work well.
+It has not been extensively tested with earlier versions of Python.
+There are plans to port it to run in both 2.x and 3.x, but that work has not yet been started.
+But no matter what version you run, if you encounter a problem with pyrax, please report it on [https://github.com/rackspace/pyrax/issues](https://github.com/rackspace/pyrax/issues).

 The documentation assumes that you are experienced with programming in Python, and have a basic understanding of cloud computing concepts.
 If you would like to brush up on cloud computing, you should visit the [Rackspace Knowledge Center](http://www.rackspace.com/knowledge_center/).